B3ND1X/air-script/README.md

 ## Changelog

 ## v2.1.0
+- More aggressive:
-• - Airscript attack method is more aggressive now: up to MAX_HANDSHAKE_ATTEMPTS=5, each attempt boosts deauth frames (30 + 30*(attempt-1) → 30/60/90/120/150), with
+  - Airscript attack method is more aggressive now: up to MAX_HANDSHAKE_ATTEMPTS=5, each attempt boosts deauth frames (30 + 30*(attempt-1) → 30/60/90/120/150), with
     a 15s client scan, 5s airodump spin-up, deauth burst(s), then ~12s capture
     before stopping the capture process.